ktakashi/sagittarius-scheme/README.md

     % cmake . -DCMAKE_INSTALL_PREFIX=/path/to/install

+Since 0.5.6, Sagittarius's REPL is renamed to `sagittarius` and legacy `sash` is kept as a symbolic link.
+If you don't need the symbolic link then you can put the `INSTALL_SYMLINK` option off as following;

+    % cmake . -DINSTALL_SYMLINK=0

-After installing Boehm GC yet, go to the directory `gc-7.2` and type commands below and re-run `cmake`.
+After installing Boehm GC, go to the directory `gc-7.2` and type commands below and re-run `cmake`.
 Make sure you delete CMakeCache.txt to re-run `cmake` command.